jibx/schema-library/schema-utilities/examples/opentravel-webservice/opentravel-ping/opentravel-ping-service/README.txt

 -----------
 The web service is a simple JAX-WS web service called Ping.

-The beans.xml file, located in the src/main/resources/META-INF/spring
+The blueprint.xml file, located in the src/main/resources/META-INF/blueprint
 directory:

 1. Imports the configuration files needed to enable CXF and OSGi work